dubsnipe/clases-innovacion-2021/README.md

 * Fried, J., & Hansson, D. H. (2010). *Rework*.
 Currency.

 ### Artículos
-* Bunting, M. (2020). *Small is beautiful – an economic idea that has sadly been forgotten* | Madeleine Bunting.
+* Bunting, M. (2020). *Small is beautiful – an economic idea that has sadly been forgotten*.
 Retrieved 13 February 2020, from https://www.theguardian.com/commentisfree/2011/nov/10/small-is-beautiful-economic-idea
 * Chesbrough, Henry W. (2003).
 “The Era of Open Innovation,” MIT Sloan Management Review 44, no. 2 (Spring 2003): 35-41.
 * [Benkler, Y. Y. Benkler, Peer Production and Cooperation, forthcoming in JM Bauer & M. Latzer (eds.), Handbook on the Economics of the Internet, Cheltenham and Northampton, Edward Elgar.
 Peer Production and Cooperation.](http://www.benkler.org/Peer%20production%20and%20cooperation%2009.pdf)